vkeenan/ai-gateway/README.md

 5. Select the `OpenAI - PromptEngineering` item and click Add.
 6. Click Save.

+#### Add Users to Prompt Engineering Permission Set

+1. Remain in the `Prompt Engineering` Permission Sets screen from the previous section.
+2. Click on `Manage Assignments`.
+3. Click `Add Assignments`.
+4. Click on the users you want to add to the permission set.
+5. Click `Next`.

 Congratulations!
 You have completed the setup required to use the OpenAI API from within you Salesforce org, and your API key is safely stored in Salesforce.
 You are ready to start using the sample prompts.

 ## Using AI Gateway for Salesforce